bcgov/shinyssdtools/paper/paper.md

 # Contribution

 The similarly named `shinyssd` is an alternative open source Shiny web application to fit SSDs that is also bundled as an R package [@dandrea_shinyssd_2019].
-`shinyssdtools` contributes by being bilingual; providing additonal distributions including the gamma, Gompertz and log-Gumbel; by allowing the user to model average and by providing the R code to replicate the analysis.
+`shinyssdtools` contributes by being bilingual; providing additional distributions including the gamma, Gompertz and log-Gumbel; by allowing the user to model average and by providing the R code to replicate the analysis.

 # Acknowledgements

 We acknowledge contributions from Angeline Tillmanns, Marianne Métivier, Andy Teucher, David Fox, Carl Schwarz and Joe Thorley.
 Development of `shinyssdtools` was funded by the Ministry of Environment and Climate Change Strategy, British Columbia.
-The governments of British Columbia, Canada and Australia have also contributed to it's development.
+The governments of British Columbia, Canada and Australia and New Zealand have also contributed to its development.

 ## References